fofinho666/vpn-dns-playbook/README.md

 - Setup ansible vault:
   - Create a `secret.yml` file based on `secret_example.yml`, and fill it with real data
   - Encrypt it with `ansible-vault encrypt secret.yml`
-- Setup secret_services vault (optional):
-  - Create a `secret_services.yml` file base on `secret_services_example.yml`, and fill it with real data
-  - Encrypt it with `ansible-vault encrypt secret_services.yml`

-The each service should declare the following fields:
-- `name` (mandatory) - the service name
-- `url` (mandatory) - the service url on your local network
-- `use_cors` (optional) - if the service should use CORS, false by default
-- `external` (optional) - if the service should be externally exposed, false by default

-Check `secret_services_example.yml` for an example

 ### Homer dashboard
 To add services or configure homer, you need to `ssh` into your server.
 All the homer files are at `~/homer`.